zhongyang219/TrafficMonitor/README_en-us.md

 # Configuring Options
 <img src="./Screenshots/option.jpg" style="zoom:80%;" /><br>
 Choosing "Options..." in the pop-up menu allows users to access the options configuration.
-In the dialog box of options configuration, the user can set the text color, text font, background color, net speed unit, and displayed text etc. for the main window and task window separately. <br>
+In the dialog box of options configuration, the user can set the text color, text font, background color, net speed unit, and displayed text etc. for the main window and task window separately.

 In "Regular Configurations", users can change the settings on whether the program conducts auto-update and whether the program runs automatically when the computer starts up.
-Users can also configure when notifications need to be sent. <br>
+Users can also configure when notifications need to be sent.

 For version 1.72 and later, users can configure text colors for each item individually.
-Check the option to "Designate Colors for Each Items", click the color box on the right of "text colors" to prompt a pop-up dialog box for detailed color configuration where users can designate colors for each items inidividually. <br>
+Check the option to "Designate Colors for Each Items", click the color box on the right of "text colors" to prompt a pop-up dialog box for detailed color configuration where users can designate colors for each items inidividually.

 # Plug-in system